Impact for Students

 The University’s facilities and services are accessible for people with disabilities, as required by the relevant equalities legislation.
 This is supported in particular by Disability Services, part of the Student Services Directorate, and it includes work with applicants to assist in the transition into university.

-We work with our partners in digs to provide a high quality of good-value accommodation to our students, and they will discuss with students as appropriate the best ways to deliver accessible accommodation to students with disabilities.
+We work with accommodation partners, especially through the Student Union-run accommodation agency HudLets, to provide a high quality of good-value accommodation to our students, and they will discuss with students as appropriate the best ways to deliver accessible accommodation to students with disabilities.

 Research